katkarvishalen99/nginxwith-sc-ebs/README.md

 POC :-

-Create deployment which will run a pod, mount a volume and store a temp.txt file or html file in volume.
+Create deployment which will run a pod, mount a volume and store a abc.txt file or html file in volume.
 Then delete pod and once new pod is created as a part of same deployment, then you should still be able to see or access abc.txt or html file which was created in old pod.